NexiusTailer/Admin-System/README.md

 ```
 Parameters:
 playerid - The ID of the player for which you need to set the mute time
-time - The mute time (in seconds) you need to set the player
+time - The mute time (in seconds) you need to set to the player

 Returns 1 if the function executed successfully
 Returns 0 if the specified player is not connected